-Despite their excellent fighting capabilities, Pakistan’s government and its establishment have consistently been defeated on one front, and that front is of the battle for perceptions.
-In 1971 war with India, Pakistanis failed to convince the world that RAW and its veritable arm, so-called Mukti Bahini, massacred around a million Pakistanis including pro-Pakistan Bengalis and non-Bengalis.
+Pakistan’s government and its establishment have consistently lost the War of Perceptions.
+The 1971 war with India was internationally known as India-funded insurgency and armed separatist movement, yet Pakistanis failed to press the point that RAW and its veritable arm, so-called Mukti Bahini, massacred around a million Pakistanis including pro-Pakistan Bengalis and non-Bengalis.
 The news of these atrocities were blocked by government’s Information Ministry headed by a Bengali secretary.

 According to credible and eye-witness account of historian Qutubuddin Aziz in his book, Blood and Tears, the Awami League militants had gained control over the telecommunications network in East Pakistan during the first few days of their uprising and they showed meticulous care in excising even the haziest mention of the massacre of non-Bengalis in press and private telegrams to West Pakistan and overseas world.
 Word of the mushrooming, organized violence against non-Bengalis in East Pakistan reached West Pakistan through the West Pakistanis who fled from the Awami League’s terror regime in planes and ships.
 But no newspaper in the Western Wing of the country dared report it in print.
 The Bengali Secretary, who headed the federal Ministry of Information and Broadcasting at Islamabad, threatened to punish those newspapers which at one time felt impelled to violate his Ministry’s fiat (of blocking the news).